erikenander95/erikenander95.github.io/README.md

 - [Usage](#usage)

 ## About
 This project is a personal portfolio website built to display my skills, projects, and provide a way for potential employers or collaborators to contact me.
-The site features a clean, minimalist design with smooth scrolling and responsive layout to ensure it looks great on all devices.
+The site features a clean, minimalist design with smooth scrolling.

 ## Technologies Used
 - HTML